 1. We have kind hands and feet

 5. We walk in school

 In the infant department a system of rewarding good behaviour is in place.
 Each child in the class has a clothes peg with their name written on it.
 This peg is clipped onto a ‘sunshine’ – if a child keeps all of the class rules they stay on the sunshine.
 If they break one of the rules their peg moved from the sunshine onto the ‘sad cloud’!
 Once on the cloud a child can move back onto the sunshine by proving they can keep the class rules the next day.
 If they are super they can go on the star for the day.
 They also can complete a sticker chart and earn a reward.

 In this school year reception class will be covering several topics including Myself, Food and Celebrations, Favourite stories, Animals and Journeys.
 Teaching and learning in Class R is extremely practical and hands on.
-Information about the reception curriculum can be found in the classroom.
-The Term 6 Topic Web will be available at the start of the term.
+Information about the reception curriculum can be found in the classroom and in the document below.